geldmon/cosmos-upgrade-watcher/README.md

 </a>
 </p>

-# Governor
+# Cosmos Upgrade Watcher

+Fork of governor with the additions:

+- Send a Slack reminder when getting close to upgrade height.
+Configurable via the `remind_diff_blocks` for each chain.

-Governor is a watcher that checks for upcoming upgrades in Cosmos SDK blockchains and notifies you about them in a Slack channel
+> Cosmos Upgrade Watcher is a watcher that checks for upcoming upgrades in Cosmos SDK blockchains and notifies you about them in a Slack channel

 ## Example usage